Broadsheet

+Historically, the broadsheet format emerged in the 17th century as a means for printing musical and popular prints, and later became a medium for political activism through the reprinting of speeches.
+In Britain, the broadsheet newspaper developed in response to a 1712 tax on newspapers based on their page counts.
+Outside Britain, the broadsheet evolved for various reasons, including style and authority.

+Broadsheets are often associated with more intellectual and in-depth content compared to their tabloid counterparts, featuring detailed stories and less sensational material.
+They are commonly used by newspapers aiming to provide comprehensive coverage and analysis of news events.
+The format allows for a more expansive layout, often featuring multiple stories on the front page, with the most important ones positioned "above the fold".

+In the 21st century, some newspapers have switched from the broadsheet format to smaller sizes, such as the Berliner or compact formats, to improve convenience for readers, especially commuters.
+This trend has been observed in various countries, including the UK and the US, where notable broadsheets like The Independent and The Times have adopted smaller formats.

 Description

 Many broadsheets measure roughly 28 by 22+3/4 in per full broadsheet spread, twice the size of a standard tabloid.
 Australian and New Zealand broadsheets always have a paper size of A1 per spread (841 by 594 mm).
 South African broadsheet newspapers have a double-page spread sheet size of 820 by 578 mm (single-page live print area of 380 x 545 mm).
 Others measure 22 in (560 mm) vertically.

 In the United States, the traditional dimensions for the front page half of a broadsheet are 12 in wide by 22.75 in long.
 However, in efforts to save newsprint costs, many U.S. newspapers have downsized to 11 in wide by 21 in long for a folded page.

 Many rate cards and specification cards refer to the "broadsheet size" with dimensions representing the front page "half of a broadsheet" size, rather than the full, unfolded broadsheet spread.
 Some quote actual page size and others quote the "printed area" size.

 The two versions of the broadsheet are: